What to Expect

 Multiple sclerosis (MS) may affect your walking.
 The good news is so might AMPYRA

-AMPYRA® (dalfampridine) is the only FDA-approved medication shown to improve walking in people with MS. AMPYRA improved walking in significantly more people with MS than placebo (sugar pill) in two clinical trials (34.8% vs. 8.3% and 42.9% vs. 9.3%).
+AMPYRA® (dalfampridine), an oral medication, is the only treatment shown to improve walking in people with MS. AMPYRA improved walking in significantly more people with MS than placebo (sugar pill) in two clinical trials (34.8% vs. 8.3% and 42.9% vs. 9.3%).
 Improving your walking may help with even the simplest things, like keeping up with friends and family.
 Not everyone responds to AMPYRA.
 Individual results may vary.

 Why walking better may matter

 In the clinical studies, people who walked faster, regardless of treatment, also reported improvements in their walking-related activities.* This was shown using the 12-Item Multiple Sclerosis Walking Scale (or MSWS-12).